 Mark Andersson is a book conservator, bookbinder and instructor.
 Mark was President of the Guild of Bookworkers, the national organization for those involved in binding, conservation and all aspects of book arts.

-Prior to moving to Tucson, Mark was Department Head and sole instructor in the North Bennet Street School’s bookbinding program for nine years.
+Prior to moving to Tucson in 2007, Mark was Department Head and sole instructor in the North Bennet Street School’s bookbinding program for nine years.
 During that time he taught students from around the world all major aspects of bookbinding from historical models to full leather fine bindings with gold tooling, and all significant aspects of cloth and leather book conservation.

 Over the years Mark has also taught numerous workshops and short courses as well as tutored several individual students.
 He has also continued to do binding and conservation projects for individual and institutional clients.